 Peter is a leading authority on Foucault’s heterotopia.
 His first degree was in English and Philosophy at the University of York and he later studied for an MSc in Cultural Theory and an interdisciplinary PhD at the University of Bristol.
 His thesis, On heterotopia, focused on Foucault’s use of space as a tool of analysis and specifically on the birth of the modern cemetery.
-As well as running the Heterotopian Studies site, Peter teaches at Bath Spa University.
-Present independent research (2016-17) involves collaborative work with artists who are engaged with Foucault’s enquiries into ‘different spaces’ – see below.
+Present independent research (2016-18) involves collaborative work with artists who are engaged with Foucault’s enquiries into ‘different spaces’ – see below.
 Peter’s work on heterotopia has gained wide international recognition with, for example, his article for History of Human Sciences (2006) becoming one of the most cited works in the journal.

 Published articles include:

 Johnson, P. (2015) ‘Foucault and Heterotopian Art’ Heterotopian Studies, 1-30. click for pdf

 Johnson, P (2016) ‘The ship: navigating the myths, metaphors and realities of Foucault’s heterotopia par excellence‘ Heterotopian Studies 1-15. click for pdf

 Johnson, P. (2014) ‘Making heterotopia: some explorations through contemporary art’, Heterotopian Studies. pdf